 Rishee Jain, Director

-Rishee is the Director of the Stanford Urban Informatics Lab (UIL) and an Assistant Professor of Civil & Environmental Engineering.
+Rishee is the Director of the Stanford Urban Informatics Lab (UIL) and an Associate Professor of Civil & Environmental Engineering.
 For his research, Rishee was awarded the Science, Engineering and Education for Sustainability (SEES) fellow award from the National Science Foundation and previously held the Director's Postdoctoral Fellowship at NYU's Center for Urban Science + Progress.
 He earned his PhD and MS from Columbia University where he was an IGERT Fellow in the Solving Urbanization Challenges by Design program, a joint program between engineering and urban planning.
 He also holds a BS in Civil Engineering from the University of Texas at Austin.
 Outside the lab, Rishee is an avid Bollywood film buff and he can usually be found watching (and analyzing) the latest release with his wife (especially if it's a Shah Rukh Khan film).

 [first name].[last name]@stanford.edu